4Subsea/drio-python/docs/basic_usage.rst

 Data verification process
 -------------------------

-Data being appended to a series will go through a validation process before it is made part of the series.
+Data that have been uploaded to `DataReservoir.io`_ will always go through a validation process before it is made part of the series.
 By default, :py:func:`Client.create` and :py:func:`Client.append` will wait for this validation process to complete successfully before appending the data to the timeseres.
-This behavior can be changed using the verify_status parameter:
+This behavior can be changed using the force_commit parameter:

-    response = client.create(series, verify_status=False)
+    response = client.create(series, force_commit=True)

-    response = client.append(series, series_id, verify_status=False)
+    response = client.append(series, series_id, force_commit=True)

 The result is that the data is queued for processing and the method returns immediately.
 When the validation process eventually completes, the data will